 Commemorates the last African Americans in Galveston, Texas to find out they were free from slavery.

 A Pagan and Wiccan celebration of the beginning of summer.

 Gives recognition to the indigenous populations affected by colonization in Canada.

 LGBTQIQA Pride Day in the United States.
 It celebrates the Stonewall Riots on June 28, 1969.

 - Birthday of Haile Selassie I: July 23, 2019

 - International Friendship Day: July 30, 2019

-Honors the birthday of the United States of America and the adoption of the Declaration of Independence on July 4, 1776.
+Honors the birthday of the United States of America and the adoption of the Declaration of Independence in 1776.

 Commemorates the birthday of Haile Selassie I, the former Emperor of Ethiopia who Rastafarians consider their savior.

 Observed by Mormons to commemorate the arrival of the first Latter Day Saints pioneers in 1847.